-Lopez spent the summer between her junior and senior years in high school working under the tutelage of Boxer & Gerson Partner Maria Sager, whom she often shadowed during client meetings, depositions, court appearances, and all other facets of an attorney’s typical workday.
+Lopez spent the summer between her junior and senior years in high school working under the tutelage of Boxer & Gerson Partner Maria Grasso, whom she often shadowed during client meetings, depositions, court appearances, and all other facets of an attorney’s typical workday.

 “It was the first real exposure I had to the legal field,” Lopez says.
 “I got to see how she organizes her day, prepares to present cases, and actually gets work done in a very busy setting.
 It impressed me how organized and on top of everything she is.
 I really learned a lot from her, and having that experience on my resume served as the gateway to other legal opportunities.”